(n) Provisions, Contingent Liabilities and Contingent Assets

 The company's main interest rate risk arises from long-term borrowings with variable rates, which expose the company to cash flow interest rate risk.

-During year ended March 31,2024 and year ended March 31,2023, the company's borrowings at variable rate were denominated in INR.”
+During year ended March 31, 2025 and year ended March 31, 2024, the company's borrowings at variable rate were denominated in INR."

 The company's fixed rate borrowings are carried at amortised cost.
-They are therefore not subject to interest rate risk as defined in Ind AS 107, since neither the carrying amount nor the future cash flows will fluctuate because of a change in market Cash flow sensitivity analysis for variable-rate instruments
+They are therefore not subject to interest rate risk as defined in Ind AS 107, since neither the carrying amount nor the future cash flows will fluctuate because of a change in market

-A reasonably possible change of 100 basis points in interest rates at the reporting date would have increased / decreased profit or loss by amounts shown below.
+A reasonably possible change of 100 basis points in interest rates at the reporting date would have increased/ decreased profit or loss by amounts shown below.
 This analyses assumes that all other variables, in particular, foreign currency exchange rates, remain constant.
 This calculation also assumes that the change occurs at the balance sheet date and has been calculated based on risk exposures outstanding as at that date.
 The year end balances are not necessarily representative of the average debt outstanding during the year.

 40. DISCLOSURE ON BANK/FINANCIAL INSTITUTION COMPLIANCES

-Summary of reconciliation of monthly statements of current assets filed by the Company with Banks are as below :-
+Summary of reconciliation of monthly statements of current assets filed by the Company with Banks are as below No variance in statement submitted to banks and books of accounts

 41. CAPITAL MANAGEMENT